wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 ### GET CARBON APPLICATIONS

-Note: "This capability to list down faulty applications is released as a product update on todo.
-If you do not have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/#!) now.
+Note: This capability to list down faulty applications is released as a WUM update on 16/09/2021 and Update 2.0 on 06/09/2021.
+If you do not have this update, you can use [WSO2 Update Manager(WUM)](https://docs.wso2.com/display/updates/WSO2+Updates) to get the wum update or use [Update 2.0 Tool](https://updates.docs.wso2.com/en/latest/updates/overview/#!) to get the Update 2.0 update now.

 -	**Resource**: `/applications`